-Nokia Radio Technology to Enable AST SpaceMobile's Direct-to-cell Phone Connectivity From Space | MarketScreener
+Nokia radio technology to enable AST SpaceMobile's direct-to-cell phone connectivity from space | MarketScreener

+- Nokia wins five-year global 4G and 5G deal from AST SpaceMobile

+- AST SpaceMobile plans to bring cellular connectivity directly to 4G and 5G devices via low Earth-orbiting satellites in collaboration with mobile network operators

-Nokia and AST SpaceMobile committed to finding real-world solutions to expand universal coverage and close the digital divide around the world.
-(Photo: Business Wire)
+- Nokia and AST SpaceMobile committed to finding real-world solutions to expand universal coverage and close the digital divide around the world

 AST SpaceMobile's mission is to eliminate the connectivity gaps faced by over five billion mobile subscribers worldwide and to bring cellular broadband to approximately half of the world's population who remain unconnected.
 Their approach will mean that subscribers outside the reach of cellular coverage could have access to broadband speeds without having to invest in specialized hardware and be able to roam from land networks to space networks for the first time.
 Through its mobile network operator relationships, AST SpaceMobile has entered into agreements and understandings with mobile network operators which collectively service over 1.8 billion cellular customers.